striped-s0cks/design-patterns/README.md

 # design-patterns
-Examples from _Head First Design Patterns_ in TypeScript
+Examples from _Head First Design Patterns_ in TypeScript.

 ### To run
 - `npm install`